lederer/react-showtime/README.md

 ### Attaching the ref

 React Showtime provides a `ref` that must end up attached to the element you're showing/hiding.
-It uses the ref to directly assign CSS transition properties and _hidden_ styles to the element and to listen for transition events.
+It uses the ref to directly assign CSS transition properties and _hidden_ styles to the element, and to listen for transition events.

 If you are transitioning an _element_ directly, you can just pass the provided `ref` as a prop.